How to Change Circular Saw Blade: A Comprehensive Guide

 Increased Workload Working with a dull blade can make your job more labor-intensive:

-1. Slower Cutting Speed: A dull blade requires more effort and time to cut through materials, slowing down your progress.
+1. Slower Cutting Speed: A dull blade requires more effort and time to cut through materials, slowing your progress.

 2. Frequent Adjustments: The need to constantly adjust for poor cut quality can disrupt your workflow and increase frustration.